idris-hackers/atom-language-idris/README.md

  - Add better support for drawing attention to error-messages
  - Improve the syntax-highlighting (the current is base on the Sublime plugin)
- - Ensure that keybindings only work on Idris files
-   - When Atom supports it, ensure that they only work in the grammar scopes that they should work in.
- - Add support for the missing interactions supported by Idris IDESlave
-   - Proof Clause-adding
+ - Add autocompletion
-   - Show list of meta-variables
+ - Add a REPL
  - ...

 ## Development